priesdelly/priesdelly/README.md

 # WO!

 Hi!
-I am Priesdelly, If you need to access my private repositoryplease do follow the law of equivalent exchange.
+I am Priesdelly, If you need to access my private repository, Please do follow the law of equivalent exchange.

 ## Changelog
 1 Jan 2022